salih997/CMPE-494-AES/README.md

 	input_file

-Key File is a mandatory argument which represents path to the input file.
+Input File is a mandatory argument which represents path to the input file.

 	-len 192/256 [optional]
 This is an optional argument, after -len flag 192 represents 192 bit key length and 256 represents 256 bit key length.
 If this option is not used default key length is 128 bit.